 The outbreak of Coronavirus has become a devastating health crisis that many countries throughout the world are struggling to control.
 The government and healthcare workers are working tirelessly to curb the spread of Coronavirus and treat those who have been infected.
 Businesses are however struggling to deal with the effects of the virus on supply chains.

 The logistics industry hasn’t been spared from the negative effects of the virus.
 It has changed the spending habits of consumers, such as panic buying as many buyers have started to buy in bulk in order to minimize the number of times they go out.
 There has also been an increase in demand for electrical goods such as laptops as many employees have started working from home.
 We’ve additionally seen an increase in the demand for e-groceries which has led to a greater demand for daily supplies.

 Businesses are struggling to produce everyday products and provide services that consumers need due to the different lockdown restrictions that have been implemented to curb the spread of the virus.
-Supply chains have also been disrupted due to factories being shutdown because of shortages in production materials from suppliers or their employees being in contact with the virus.
-This has resulted to longer waiting times, creating challenges for logistic companies.
+Supply chains have also been disrupted due to factories being shut down because of shortages in production materials from suppliers or their employees being in contact with the virus.
+This has resulted in longer waiting times, creating challenges for logistic companies.

 Ways to Build Resilience

 The impact of Coronavirus is likely to have long-term implications, not only on how people work but also on how supply chains function.
 In order for businesses to maintain the distribution of goods quickly and safely, they will need to implement resilient strategies to cope.
 The following strategies can help prepare and protect businesses from the effects of the disruption caused by COVID-19.